-For marketers price is the most adjustable of all marketing decisions.
-Unlike product and distribution decisions, which can take months or years to change, or some forms of promotion which can be time consuming to alter (e.g., television advertisement), price can be changed very rapidly.
-The flexibility of pricing decisions is particularly important in times when the marketer seeks to quickly stimulate demand or respond to competitor price actions.
-For instance, a marketer can agree to a field salesperson’s request to lower price for a potential prospect during a phone conversation.
-Likewise a marketer in charge of online operations can raise prices on hot selling products with the click of a few website buttons.
+For marketers, price is the most adjustable of all marketing decisions.
+Unlike product and distribution decisions, which can take months or years to change, or some forms of promotion which can be time-consuming to alter (e.g., television advertisement), price can be changed very rapidly.
+The flexibility of pricing decisions is particularly important in times when the marketer seeks a quick way to stimulate demand or to respond to competitor price actions.
+For instance, a marketer can agree to a field salesperson’s request to lower price for a potential buyer during a phone conversation.
+Likewise, a marketer in charge of online operations can raise prices on hot selling products with the click of a few on-screen buttons.

-Pricing decisions made hastily without sufficient research, analysis, and strategic evaluation can lead to the marketing organization losing revenue.
+Pricing decisions made hastily without sufficient research, analysis, and strategic evaluation can lead the marketing organization to lose revenue.
 Prices set too low may mean the company is missing out on additional profits that could be earned if the target market is willing to spend more to acquire the product.
-Additionally, attempts to raise an initially low priced product to a higher price may be met by customer resistance as they may feel the marketer is attempting to take advantage of their customers.
+Additionally, attempts to raise an initially low-priced product to a higher price may be met by customer resistance as they may feel the marketer is attempting to take advantage of its customers.
 Prices set too high can also impact revenue as it prevents interested customers from purchasing the product.
 Setting the right price level often takes considerable market knowledge and, especially with new products, testing of different pricing options.

 Trigger of First Impressions

-Often times customers’ perception of a product is formed as soon as they learn the price, such as when a product is first seen when walking down the aisle of a store.
-While the final decision to make a purchase may be based on the value offered by the entire marketing offering (i.e., entire product), it is possible the customer will not evaluate a marketer’s product at all based on price alone.
-It is important for marketers to know if customers are more likely to dismiss a product when all they know is its price.
+Often times, customers’ perception of a product is formed as soon as they learn the price, such as when a product is first seen in a store with the price tag attached.
+While the final decision to make a purchase may be based on the value offered by the entire marketing offering (i.e., actual and augmented product), it is possible the customer will not evaluate a marketer’s product at all based on price alone.
+It is necessary for marketers to know if customers are more likely to dismiss a product when all they know is its price.
 If so, pricing may become the most important of all marketing decisions if it can be shown that customers are avoiding learning more about the product because of the price.

 Important Part of Sales Promotion

 Many times price adjustments are part of sales promotions that lower price for a short term to stimulate interest in the product.
-However, as we noted in our discussion of promotional pricing in the Sales Promotion tutorial, marketers must guard against the temptation to adjust prices too frequently since continually increasing and decreasing price can lead customers to be conditioned to anticipate price reductions and, consequently, withhold purchase until the price reduction occurs again.
+However, as we noted in our discussion of promotional pricing in the Sales Promotion Tutorial, marketers must guard against the temptation to adjust prices too frequently.
+Continually increasing and decreasing price can lead customers to be conditioned to anticipate price reductions and, consequently, withhold purchase until the price reduction occurs again.